ac200905/ZephyrWebsite/team.md

 I also worked on some non-programming aspects of the game, including creating particle effects for the Updraft and Tornado prefabs and designing and creating experimental levels.

-These are the main mechanics I am responsible for:
+These are the main elements I am responsible for:
 - Teleportation Ability
 - Blink Ability
 - Moving Platforms